Esri/calcite-maps-styler-template/README.md

  &zoom=12
  ```

-3. Now just copy and paste the URL to share your styled map with others.
+3. Now copy and paste the URL to share your map with others.

-That's it, you're done!
-See more examples of the [configuration parameters](#configurationParameters) below.
+## Examples

 ### <a id="example1"></a>Example 1: [Default Map + Styled title, location, about text and basemap](https://esri.github.io/calcite-maps-styler-template/index.html?webmap=default&title=Explore New%20York%20&abouttext=Click + hold on the map to find interesting places&lat=40.71862&lon=-73.99343&zoom=13&basemap=streets-navigation-vector&activepanel=about)